BingtongHan/BingtongHan.github.io/index.md

 ---

 ## Educational Background
-School of Economics and Management, Economics and Finance, Tsinghua University, 2023.9-now
+**School of Economics and Management, Economics and Finance, Tsinghua University**, 2023.9-now

 Related courses: